axioned/checklist/checklists/board-settings-on-jira.md

 Board names come from the project name.
 If you gave a meaningful name to your project, board name will be also easy to understand

 - [ ] Adjust the column name in the coloumn settings
-Generally we use To Do, In Progress, Deployment, QA and Done columns
+Generally we use To Do, In Progress, Code Review, QA, UAT and Done columns

 - [ ] Match your columns with the related status
 There should be no unmapped status in the righ-side menu.
 Otherwise the issues will lost in Jira!